-A sauna is typically an enclosed room that heated to between 70 degree Celsius to 100 degree Celsius, and it is well-capable of raising the skin temperature to roughly 40 degree Celsius.
+A sauna is typically an enclosed room that is heated to between 70 degrees Celsius to 100 degrees Celsius, and it is well capable of raising the skin temperature to roughly 40 degrees Celsius.

-Many studies showed benefits and saunas effect on weight loss.
-Using a sauna can be beneficial if you are planning to promote your health and well-being, lower your blood presure and more.
+Many studies showed the benefits and saunas' effect on weight loss.
+Using a sauna can be beneficial if you are planning to promote your health and well-being, lower your blood pressure, and more.
 There isn't a shortage of people who swear by the advantages of using a sauna.

-There are four different types of saunas, and they are differ by how the rooms are heated.
+There are four different types of saunas, and they differ in how the rooms are heated.

 An electrically-heated sauna, as its name suggests, has an electrical heater installed on the floor to provide heat to the room.

-Compared to tradional saunas, infrared saunas boasts of special lamps that emit light waves.
+Compared to traditional saunas, infrared saunas boast special lamps that emit light waves.

-And, the steam in the steam rooms generated by one of two ways—electricity or gas; the steam generators are either powered by electricity or gas.
+And, the steam in the steam rooms is generated in one of two ways—electricity or gas; the steam generators are either powered by electricity or gas.

 - Is it possible to lose weight in a sauna, and, if so, how long does it take?